hugeblank/allium-cc/README.md

 `pastebin run LGwrkjxm`

+The installer installs:

+- The Allium repo - allium.lua, plugins/allium-stem.lua, colors.lua, readme.md

+- The Raisin Repo - raisin/raisin.lua, raisin/readme.md

-The installer installs Apemanzilla's [gitget](http://www.computercraft.info/forums2/index.php?/topic/17387-gitget-version-2-release/), a github repository downloader that is necessary to download Allium, and the plugins that can be installed.
+- Apemanzilla's [gitget](http://www.computercraft.info/forums2/index.php?/topic/17387-gitget-version-2-release/), a github repository downloader that is necessary to download Allium, and the plugins that can be installed.

+- repolist.csh - A _Craftos SHell_ file, where you can gitget various plugins and utilities and keep them up to date.

+- startup.lua - startup file that runs the repolist file, then runs Allium.
+When Allium crashes/exits it will reboot after 3 seconds unless interrupted.

+- persistence.ltn - A _Lua Table Notation_ file containing all serialized persistence entries for each plugin.

 ## Base Commands
 `!help`: Lists the info entries for the installed plugins